 In January 2013 I came back to the UK to write for Nuts magazine and later that year my book, From the Ashes: The Real Story of Cardiff City FC, the result of ten year’s work, was published by Gwasg Carreg Gwalch.
 I was laid off from Nuts (they were closing, nothing to do with the book.
 At least, I don’t think it was) but I landed a job on another magazine called Forever Sport at a different publishing company.
 A couple of years later I was headhunted by a rival publishing company and put to work on a new launch.
 It didn’t work out, for anyone.
 In fact, that launch was about as successful as the launch of the Space Shuttle Challenger.
 They probably cost about the same, too.
 Shortly afterwards, Forever Sport also went under to complete the circle.
 These days I write for specialist magazine titles at a company called Archant.
 And no, not THAT kind of ‘specialist.’
-I also do some copywriting, ghost writing and media consultancy when the opportunities arise.
+I also do some editing, copywriting, ghost writing and media consultancy work when the opportunities arise.
 It isn’t easy.
 Whoever said being a professional writer is glamorous is full of shit.
 But I make it work, and it’s better than the factory.

 On the fiction front, February 2014 saw the start of a new, ahem, chapter, when I decided to ‘go indie’ and released X: A Collection of Horror, the first in a series of compilations gathering together some previously-published short stories and essays.
 A novella called Out of Time followed that September, and in February 2015 I released X2.
 A year later I released my first full-length novel, Sker House, which is a fictionalized tale set in a real location and incorporating some less attractive aspects of Welsh history.
 We all have them.
 The novellas No Man’s Land: Horror in the Trenches and Human Waste followed, as did revised versions of Apartment 14F and Dead of Night.
 My latest release is a novella called Tethered on Terror Tract Publishing and my X series is now up to number four.